 - Date of transfer

-Learn more about how Western Union tracking works or contact Western Union directly for further help.
+Learn more about how Western Union tracking works in the UK or contact Western Union directly for further help.

 Track a MoneyGram transfer

 MoneyGram tracking is fairly straightforward.
-It requires your last name and the authorization or reference number.
+It requires your last name and the authorisation or reference number.

-- Authorization number – This number is found in your confirmation email.
+- Authorisation number – This number is found in your confirmation email.